azat-co/practicalnode/readme.md

 # Practical Node.js

 This is the manuscript (draft) and code for Practical Node.js, 2nd Edition [Apress, 2014, 2017].
+It's work in progress and the draft will be completed in the end of 2017.
 For the code of the 1st edition, please visit [1st-edition](https://github.com/azat-co/practicalnode/releases/tag/1st-edition).

 ![](http://azatzbw4bszzsb.wpengine.netdna-cdn.com/wp-content/uploads/81AIpYkA46L-200.jpeg)